António Casalinho

 António Casalinho (born June 14, 2003) is a Portuguese ballet dancer.
+He is a principal dancer with the Bavarian State Ballet.

+Early life

-He won the Youth America Grand Prix prize for his age category.
+Casalinho won the Youth America Grand Prix prize for his age category.
 In April 2017 he won the 3rd edition of the Portuguese TV show Got Talent Portugal getting a golden buzzer on every act he made.

 On July 26, 2020, António Casalinho won the 1st edition of A Batalha dos Jurados, on RTP 1.